 Using the Database Upgrade Tool

-The Database Upgrade Tool Does not need to be installed.
+The Database Upgrade Tool does not need to be installed.

 To use the Database Upgrade Tool: